itsfotter-cpp/ProjectsManage/README.md

 # ProjectsManage

-It is an Android application written entirely in Kotlin.
+It is an Android application written entirely in Kotlin, where it is used Firebase as database.

 It is a platform where users can create projects for work or personal.
 With ProjectsManage you can:
 - Create bulletin boards to organize whatever you're working on